ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 ## Q4 - What is the difference in the depth of information whatis and man give you?

 Command:

 ```
 $ whatis whoami
 $ man whoami
 ```

 Output:

 ```
 whoami (1)           - print effective user name
 ```

 (man opened the full manual page: NAME, SYNOPSIS, DESCRIPTION, options, AUTHOR, REPORTING BUGS, SEE ALSO)

-what is gives you just the one-line description from the top of the man page. man gives you the whole page - all the flags, examples, related commands.
+whatis gives you just the one-line description from the top of the man page. man gives you the whole page - all the flags, examples, related commands.
 I'd use whatis if I already kind of know the command, man if I need to actually learn it.

 ## Q5 - While in man, how do you (a) search for "user" and (b) quit?